M4: Prince of Wales bridge closing overnight for works

-The Prince of Wales bridge will be closed overnight between junction 21 and junction 23 in both directions for planned roadworks.
+THE PRINCE of Wales Bridge will be closed overnight tonight between junction 21 and junction 23 in the west-bound direction for planned roadworks.

 This overnight closure is part of ongoing planned maintenance.